 Chime: Company background

 Chime was co-founded by Chris Britt and Ryan King.
-Britt's background includes serving as chief product officer at Green Dot (which offers products like prepaid debit cards) and senior product leader at Visa.9 King's background is in tech, having worked as VP engineering and COO at Plaxo, a startup acquired by Comcast.10
+Britt's background includes serving as chief product officer at Green Dot (which offers products like prepaid debit cards) and senior product leader at Visa.3 King's background is in tech, having worked as VP engineering and COO at Plaxo, a startup acquired by Comcast.4

 The Details

-Chime has over 38 million customers, which is more than competitors like SoFi, Dave, MoneyLion and Current combined, according to Cornerstone Advisors.15 And Chime has an 8.1% market share of Americans' primary checking account — a higher share than large banks like JPMorgan Chase and just behind Wells Fargo.16
+Chime has over 38 million customers, which is more than competitors like SoFi, Dave, MoneyLion and Current combined, according to Cornerstone Advisors.10 And Chime has an 8.1% market share of Americans' primary checking account — a higher share than large banks like JPMorgan Chase and just behind Wells Fargo.11

-Recently, Chime has started to expand into lending, and the company is reportedly eyeing other products like retirement accounts in the future, according to Forbes.17
+Recently, Chime has started to expand into lending, and the company is reportedly eyeing other products like retirement accounts in the future, according to Forbes.12

 Looking ahead

-Check back here or take a look at Forge’s upcoming IPO calendar to stay in the loop about a possible Chime IPO and other pending public offerings.
+Take a look at Forge’s upcoming IPO calendar to stay in the loop about possible other pending public offerings.

 If you’re interested in investing in private companies like Chime before they go public, read more about pre-IPO investing or register on Forge Markets today to get started.